VictorDoros/Automation_Scripts/README.md

 Open the generated HTML report in your browser to review steps and failures.

-> Steps emitted via `CypressUtils.defineTheStep('...')` become human-friendly nodes in reports when paired with `cypress-plugin-steps`.
+> Steps emitted via `TestHelpers.defineTheStep('...')` become human-friendly nodes in reports when paired with `cypress-plugin-steps`.

 ---